datatrail-jhu/03_fileorganization/manuscript/06_nav_terminal.md

-# Managing files in the Terminal
+# Managing Files in the Terminal

 As was discussed in the first lesson of this course, one of the most important aspects of being a productive data scientist is staying organized.
 And a big part of staying organized is in managing your files: knowing where they are located and manipulating them with ease.
 In these next few lessons, we will be getting you fluent in orienting yourself in file systems in two areas: the Terminal and R/RStudio.
 In this lesson, we will focus on working with the Terminal.